panagissyrigos/STOServerStatus/README.md

 - Provides a way to add it to your computer's Task scheduler to startup automatically.
 - Lightweight and easy to use.
 - Single executable file.
-- Can be built using cmake as follows:
+- Clone the project and build using cmake as follows:
   ```
   md build
   cd build